EMPAT94/empat94.github.io/src/drafts/vb.md

 Be Prologue?
 Vlad aged 12 [Anya 6]

 1. Middle of nowhere, Heavenly Sect A and Demonic Sect B have a skirmish that orphans Vlady and Anya.
 Explore the sibling's "sense".
 And how Anya is stronger than Vlady.

-2. Both head towards Capital city Y as refuges
+2. Both head towards Capital city Y as refuges.
+Spies trying to take over the city.

-3. Spies trying to take over the city; Heavenly sect A succeeds but sect B seeks revenge and go on a killing spree.
+3. Heavenly sect A succeeds but sect B seeks revenge and go on a killing spree.
 Sect B Elder/Some artifact etc confront Vlady and Anya, Sect A elder comes to the "rescue"; Vlady goes over to Sect B and Anya goes to A. Anya thinks maybe Vlady died?

 For Beginnings

 1. Vlady fitting into Sect B; Go over sect organizations, or lack thereof.
+Something like the dark sides one-v-one, on a sect scale?

 2. Mentor explains Ascention progression (how many?).
 Go over next ascention.

 3. Introduce friend(s?).
 Explore Demonic side relationships.
 Innocent -> Betrayal?

-4. Anya meets, -1 level.
-Demonic sects progress faster at a cost.
+4. Anya meets at -1 level; Demonic sects progress faster at a cost.
 Anya/Vlad confrontation #1.
 She begs him to return, he's set on the route (because of something that he does to protect her? but she doesn't know.)

 In Middle